melvinfocke/mp-dragon-egg-reward-mod/README.md

 This mod is primarily for servers, but you can install it on clients too.
 On a Fabric Server, clients don't need the MP Dragon Egg Reward Mod.

 You will need a Fabric Server with Fabric 0.11.3 or newer in order to load MP Dragon Egg Reward.
-You also need Fabric API 0.40.8+1.17 or newer.
+You also require Fabric API 0.40.8+1.17 or newer.
 If you haven't installed Fabric mods before, you can find a variety of community guides for doing so [here](https://fabricmc.net/wiki/install).

 You can find all releases of the mod [here](https://github.com/melvinfocke/mp-dragon-egg-reward-mod/releases).